hoho/conkitty-route/README.md

 `Function`

-Use this function to preprocess the data before the submission, to set additional headers for the forms XMLHttpRequest object, or to cancel the submission.
+Use this function to preprocess the data before the submission or to cancel the submission.

-This function receives the form data as the first argument, XMLHttpRequest object as the second argument, the form Frame runtime object as the third argument. `this` will point to the DOM node of the form, the DOM node will be extended with the `cancel()` method to cancel the submission.
+This function receives the form data as the first argument, the form Frame runtime object as the second argument, cancel function as the third argument.
+`this` will point to the DOM node of the form.

-The function should return an actual data to send.
+The function should return an actual data to send or call cancel function.

 Example: